-The Fundraiser, and Training and Certification Programme for Drug and Violence Prevention, Treatment, and Rehabilitation (PROCCER) Graduation Gala was organized by the St. Kitts and Nevis National Council on Drug Abuse Prevention at the Ocean Terrace Inn.
+The Fundraiser and Training and Certification Programme for Drug and Violence Prevention, Treatment, and Rehabilitation (PROCCER) Graduation Gala were organized by the St. Kitts and Nevis National Council on Drug Abuse Prevention at the Ocean Terrace Inn.
 Dr. Milton Whittaker, Chairman of the Council, offered words of encouragement to the specialists and noted that their successful training including how to use a drug testing kit is an achievement to both the Council and the Federation on a whole.

 “The graduands have now acquired the expertise to assist with the prevention of drug abuse and also the treatment of those who for various reasons have fallen prey to drug abuse,” said Dr. Whittaker.
 “Graduands, many times over the years, it appears nationally and internationally that the war on drug abuse was lost, then came some successes.
 Do not give in, continue the fight.”

 He noted that challenges will continue, but with the “requisite expertise and tools”, the Council will continue to fight for a brighter tomorrow, atomorrow where “we heal or rehabilitate” when prevention fails.